waiwera/waiwera/doc/user/intro.rst

 * Object-oriented code written in Fortran 2003
 * Uses standard file formats for input (`JSON <http://www.json.org/>`_) and output (`HDF5 <https://support.hdfgroup.org/HDF5/>`_, `YAML <http://www.yaml.org/about.html>`_)

+.. todo:: add more detail on Waiwera's main features

 What does the name mean?
 ========================